pomo-mondreganto/ForcAD/README.md

 All other return codes are considered to be `CHECKER_ERROR`.

-In case of unsuccessful invocation `stdout` output will be shown on scoreboard, `stderr` output is considered be debug info and is stored in database.
+In case of unsuccessful invocation `stdout` output will be shown on scoreboard, `stderr` output is considered to be the debug info and is stored in database.
 Also, in case of `CHECKER_ERROR` `celery` container prints warning to console with detailed logs.

 Checker must implement three main actions: